 This compensation discussion and analysis ("CD&A") describes ManpowerGroup's executive compensation program for our executive officers for whom disclosure is required under the rules of the Securities and Exchange Commission ("SEC").
 We refer to this group of executives as our named executive officers ("NEOs").
-ManpowerGroup's NEOs for the year ended December 31, 2016 are the Chief Executive Officer (CEO), Chief Financial Officer (CFO) and the three most highly compensated executive officers (other than the CEO and CFO), who were serving as executive officers as of December 31, 2016.
-As required under SEC rules, our NEOs also include our former Chief Financial Officer, who retired from the role effective February 15, 2016 and became Senior Executive Vice President (see below for further details).
-Our NEOs are listed below with their titles as of December 31, 2016:
+ManpowerGroup's NEOs for the year ended December 31, 2017 are the Chief Executive Officer (CEO), Chief Financial Officer (CFO) and the three most highly compensated executive officers (other than the CEO and CFO), who were serving as executive officers as of December 31, 2017.
+Our NEOs are listed below with their titles as of December 31, 2017:

-- Jonas Prising Chairman and Chief Executive Officer - John T. McGinnis Executive Vice President and CFO - Darryl Green President and Chief Operating Officer - Ram Chandrashekar Executive Vice President, Operational Excellence and IT, and President, Asia Pacific Middle East - Mara E. Swan Executive Vice President, Global Strategy and Talent - Michael J. Van Handel Senior Executive Vice President
+- Jonas Prising Chairman and Chief Executive Officer - John T. McGinnis Executive Vice President and CFO - Darryl Green President and Chief Operating Officer - Ram Chandrashekar Executive Vice President, Operational Excellence and IT, and President, Asia Pacific Middle East - Mara E. Swan Executive Vice President, Global Strategy and Talent